pulse2percept/pulse2percept/CONTRIBUTING.rst

 * passes the automated checks, or clearly identifies any failure believed to be unrelated.

-Do not assume that a failing check is unrelated to the pull request.
+Investigate failing checks rather than assuming they are unrelated to the pull request.
-Investigate the failure and document what you found.
-The maintainers will decide whether a failure can safely be treated as independent of the proposed change.

 Open a draft pull request when the implementation is incomplete or when early feedback would be useful.
 Mark it ready for review only when you believe the change is complete.

 Code style
 ==========